nathancarter/semigroupviz/to-do-list.md

 ## Bug fixing

- * If the number of elements included in each H-class is smaller than the actual number in the H-class in the semigroup, then hovering the mouse over a cell claims to show all _n_ elements of the H-class, but that is incorrect.
  * The note that there are more D-classes not shown is not a hyperlink for exposing them.
 Once you've fixed this bug, re-capture the screenshot for page 8 of the manual, so that the